Elecampane rhizome instructions for use. Elecampane tablets: instructions for use and pharmacological properties. Analogues, price, release form

 • lactation period.

-Elecampane tablets are shown to adults three times a day, 2-3 pcs. during meals.
+Elecampane tablets are indicated for adults three times a day, 2-3 pcs. while eating.

 The therapeutic course is usually one month.

 Elecampane root is most used in folk medicine.
-To prepare an expectorant in the treatment of gastrointestinal diseases, take 1 tsp. dry roots, cooled boiled water is poured over them and infused for eight hours.
-Ready infusion is taken 20 minutes before meals four times a day for 0.5 cups.
+To prepare an expectorant for the treatment of gastrointestinal diseases, take 1 tsp. dry roots, cooled boiled water, pour them over and leave for eight hours.
+The finished infusion is taken 20 minutes before meals four times a day, 0.5 cups.

-For the treatment of skin diseases, 100 g of roots are boiled in 1 liter of water, insisted for 4 hours, the lesions on the skin are wiped with the finished broth, when taking a bath, this infusion is added to the water.
+To treat skin diseases, boil 100 grams of roots in 1 liter of water, leave for 4 hours, wipe the affected areas on the skin with the prepared decoction, and add this infusion to the water when taking a bath.

-Elecampane ointment is an excellent remedy for the treatment of skin diseases.
-To prepare the ointment, crushed root 1 tbsp. a spoon is boiled with 5 tablespoons of unsalted lard for 15 minutes.
-Then filter, cool to room temperature, store in the refrigerator.
-Directly the lesions on the skin are lubricated daily with this ointment until improvement.
-Further, supportive therapy is shown - the skin is washed with a decoction from the root.
+Elecampane ointment is an excellent remedy for treating skin diseases.
+To prepare the ointment, crushed root 1 tbsp. a spoonful is boiled with 5 tablespoons of unsalted lard for 15 minutes.
+Next, filter, cool to room temperature, and store in the refrigerator.
+The affected areas on the skin are lubricated with this ointment daily until improvement occurs.
+Next, maintenance therapy is indicated - the skin is washed with a decoction of the root.

-For the treatment of cough, bronchial asthma, juice from the root of elecampane is used.
-The juice is combined with honey in equal parts and taken every two hours for 1 teaspoon.
+To treat cough and bronchial asthma, juice from elecampane root is used.
+The juice is combined with honey in equal parts and taken every two hours, 1 teaspoon.

-From worms, the crushed roots of elecampane Altai 100 g are poured into 250 ml of boiling water, insisted for 30-40 minutes, filtered and cooled.
-The following dosages are shown: three times a day before meals for children - 1 teaspoon, adults - 1 tbsp. spoon.
+For worms, crushed roots of elecampane Altai 100 g are poured into 250 ml of boiling water, left for 30-40 minutes, filtered and cooled.
+The following dosages are indicated: three times a day before meals for children - 1 teaspoon, adults - 1 tbsp. spoon.

 Overdose

-In case of an overdose of the plant, poisoning is possible, manifested by respiratory depression, salivation, general weakness, and depression of cardiac activity (up to coma).
+In case of an overdose of the plant, poisoning is possible, manifested by respiratory depression, drooling, general weakness, depression of cardiac activity (up to coma).

 Side effects